October 22: Real World Finances Workshop

 Please note, the Office of Financial Aid cautions students against borrowing up to the Cost of Attendance limit.

 In order to determine if your study abroad program/course is eligible to receive financial aid please stop by the Office of Financial Aid.
-If you've been granted permission to study abroad through Chicago-Kent College of Law and are borrowing educational student loans to meet your educational costs, please contact the Office of International Law and Policy and you will be provided an electronic application to complete.
+If you've been granted permission to study abroad through Chicago-Kent College of Law and are borrowing educational student loans to meet your educational costs, please contact the Office of International Law and Policy and you will be provided an electronic application to complete via Google Docs.
 The financial aid process for the study abroad program can take 4 to 6 weeks.

 The Office of Financial Aid does not determine the Cost of Attendance for study abroad programs.
 For this reason, it is very crucial for each student to thoroughly research the programs charges and costs of living prior to their departure.
 It is the students responsibility to budget themselves until their financial aid is processed.